v38 – Top 5 Mistakes Made in Divorce

 Video Script Below

-"Hi, I'm Steve Kramer of the Kramer Law Firm.
+"Hi, I’m Steve Kramer of the New Future Divorce & Family Law Firm.
 I am a Florida family and divorce attorney.
-Today, we're going to be talking about the top 5 mistakes people make in divorce cases.
+Today, we’re going to be talking about the top 5 mistakes people make in divorce cases.

 The first mistake that people make is engaging in domestic violence or stalking.
 This can really have a detrimental effect on your case because one of the things it can lead to is criminal charges and domestic violence injunctions.
 And the thing about either of those is both of them can have long-term consequences on your future.
 If you have security clearance, you can kiss that goodbye if you wind up with a criminal charge like that.
 Or even with a domestic violence injunction.
 It can also affect background checks for work and otherwise.
 So you gotta be really careful with stalking and domestic violence.
 You gotta stay clear of the spouse.
 I know things can get tense and heated but you gotta watch yourself.

 Number 2: leaving email and voice messages.
 You don’t want to be leaving hurtful messages.
 You don’t want to be leaving angry messages because they have the tendency to pop back up in cases.
 The same holds true for Facebook posts or MySpace, or whatever.
 Be careful what you put out there.
 Put yourself in the position of a judge looking at this email or listening to this voicemail because that may be the very position that you’re gonna be in later on.